decentdao/fractal-docs/rootdaos/types.md

 A multisig DAO is essentially just a Safe multisig wallet, no different than deploying one via [the Safe app itself](https://app.safe.global), except that Fractal adds an on-chain DAO name and optional Snapshot space to be associated with it.

-For multisig *subDAOs*, Fractal also attaches a [Safe guard contract](https://docs.safe.global/learn/safe-core/safe-core-protocol/guards) which allows the ability of the parentDAO to vote to freeze the multisig from executing transactions.
+For multisig *sub-Safes*, Fractal also attaches a [Safe guard contract](https://docs.safe.global/learn/safe-core/safe-core-protocol/guards) which allows the ability of the parent-Safe to vote to freeze the multisig from executing transactions.

 ---